Admissions: USC Mann PharmD Program

 How to Apply

-• Create a PharmCAS account to obtain your PharmCAS ID number.
+• Create a PharmCAS account to obtain your PharmCAS ID number

 • Enter your transcript information from each higher education institution you’ve attended.
-All data you enter must match your transcripts.
+All data you enter must match your transcripts

-• Complete the information about your pre-pharmacy courses and arrange for your official transcripts to be sent directly to PharmCAS from each institution.
+• Complete the information about your pre-pharmacy courses and arrange for your official transcripts to be sent directly to PharmCAS from each institution

 • Arrange for three letters of recommendation to be sent directly to PharmCAS.
 One letter must be from a science professor with whom you took a class and/or did research.
 The remaining two letters may be from professors, advisers, researchers, pharmacists or employers.
 If you are reapplying from one year prior you only need to submit one new letter of recommendation.

-• Answer the questions in the Program Materials section, including two USC PharmD Essay Questions.
+• Answer the questions in the Program Materials section, including two USC PharmD Essay Questions

-• Electronically sign the California State Board of Pharmacy Felony and Misdemeanor Conviction Disclosure Statement, the Essential Characteristics and Abilities form, and the Applicant’s Affidavit.
+• Electronically sign the California State Board of Pharmacy Felony and Misdemeanor Conviction Disclosure Statement, the Essential Characteristics and Abilities form, and the Applicant’s Affidavit

 It is advisable that you submit your PharmCAS application as early as possible.
 Generally, PharmCAS takes two to five weeks to process your application and send it to USC Mann.
 You may use PharmCAS Applicant Help Center for further assistance.

 After you have submitted your PharmCAS application, we’ll invite qualified and competitive candidates to an admissions interview.
-You will be notified one to three weeks in advance in order have time to prepare.
+You will be notified one to three weeks in advance in order to have time to prepare.

 Your admissions interview will consist of: